 Why does my child have chronic bad breath?

 Bad breath can be a sign of inflamed or infected tonsils or adenoids, chronic nasal congestion, tooth decay, or gum problems.
-Consult with your dentist or pediatrician.
+Consult with your kids dentist or pediatrician.

 What if my child has a tooth knocked out?

 Do not scrub or cleanse the tooth.
 Immediately place it in milk.
-If this is not available, wrap the tooth in a clean, wet paper towel or cloth and take it and your child to the dentist as quickly as possible.
+If this is not available, wrap the tooth in a clean, wet paper towel or cloth and take it and your child to the pediatric dentist as quickly as possible.
 Many times, the tooth can be re implanted into the tooth socket, given this quick thinking attention.